Lewis and Clark's Columbia River

 Click image to enlarge

-Ruthton Point, Oregon, juts into the Columbia River at River Mile (RM) 166, downstream from Hood River, Oregon.
+Ruthton Point, Oregon, is a cape jutting into the Columbia River at River Mile (RM) 166, downstream from Phelps Creek and Wah Gwin Gwin Falls, the Columbia Gorge Hotel, and the City of Hood River.
 Directly across from Ruthton Point is Underwood Mountain, Washington.
-On the downstream side of Ruthton Point rises Mitchell Point.
-On the ridge upstream of Ruthton Point is Ruthton Park, a small park three miles from Hood River, which presents good views of the Columbia River.
+On the downstream side of Ruthton Point rises Mitchell Point and on the upstream side of the point is Ruthton Cove.
+On the ridge upstream of Ruthton Point is Ruthton Park, a small park which presents good views of the Washington State and the Columbia River.

 Image, 2006, Columbia River and Ruthton Point as seen from Cook-Underwood Road, click to enlarge